DreadBoy/curriculum-vitae/README.md

     * Simple Google Assistant app that helps you calculate amount of resources you need for any recipe in Minecraft.
     * https://github.com/DreadBoy/crafting-calculator
 * Linking shots
-    * Demo for fast-paced bullet hell game where main gameplay loop includes time rewing
+    * Demo for fast-paced bullet hell game where main gameplay loop includes time rewinding
     * https://github.com/DreadBoy/linking-shots
     * After playtesting it turned out time rewinding isn't as fun in fast-paced games as in puzle games so I scrapped the project
 * SpaceyOS